mikestagney/flashcards/README.md

 # Flashcards
-Command line app to create, save/load digital flashcards and use them for quizzes.
+Command line app to create, save and load digital flashcards and use them for quizzes.

 ## Things learned